 Residents with alleys: Please consider placing your items out the weekend immediately prior to the start of your collection week to reduce contamination and increase diversion from the landfill.
 Place all items in the alley along your fence line so the collection vehicles can pass.
 Bulky items must be a minimum of four feet from utility boxes and four feet from the green organics bulk pile.

 Helpful tip: Plan your major brush and bulk disposal projects around the city’s collection schedule to avoid putting out your material too early.
 Residents who place their material out prior to the 10-day rule are subject to fines.

 Alternative Pickup Options

-Need service during your off-month?
+Need service during your off-month or during monsoon season?
 Tempe residents have two convenient alternatives to curbside and alley pickup.